dvocreative/brasstacks-js/README.md

 Odds are whatever business logic your routes trigger will need to read from a current state, assemble some kind of response, manipulate some other data, change the DOM, render a template, etc., etc..
 By passing a payload of your choosing you can ensure your route controllers have reference to everythign they need.

-As an example, you might as a minimum want to have a response object as your payload:
+As a very minimal example you might want to have a response object as your payload:

 ``` javascript